ITCODEHELP/typescript/README.md

 ### Installation

 ```
-npm install @jupita/jupita-agent-sdk
+npm install @jupita/jupita-sdk
 ```

-The first step is to initialize the SDK and add the required authentication parameters such as `token`, `agentId` then, initialize the class object.
+The first step is to initialize the SDK and add the required authentication parameters such as `token`, `touchpointId` then, initialize the class object.

 ### Initialization

 ```
-const { Agent } = require("@jupita/jupita-agent-sdk")
+const { Touchpoint } = require("@jupita/jupita-sdk")
 const token = '<authentication token>'
-const agentId = '2'
+const touchpointId = '2'
-const agent = new Agent(token, agentId)
+const touchpoint = new Touchpoint(token, touchpointId)
 ```

 ### Call `Dump` API

-When calling the `dump` API, for example from a conversation with `3` being the `clientId` and the message being "hello", you should specify the `text`, `clientId`, and the `messageType` (since message dumps are seen as by default from an agent unless otherwise specified) parameters sequentially;
+When calling the `dump` API, for example from a conversation with `3` being the `inputId` and the message being "hello", you should specify the `text`, `inputId`, and the `messageType` (since message dumps are seen as by default from a touchpoint unless otherwise specified) parameters sequentially;
 ```
-const { Agent, MessageType } = require("@jupita/jupita-agent-sdk")
+const { Touchpoint, MessageType } = require("@jupita/jupita-sdk")

-agent.dump("Hello", 3, MessageType.Client)
+touchpoint.dump("Hello", 3, MessageType.Input)
 ```

 When you want to dump a message from an audio call (`isCall`) conversation, you may add an additional boolean parameter. `true` meaning the message is from an audio call, and `false` meaning it is not;

 ```
-agent.dump("Hello", 3, MessageType.Client, true)
+touchpoint.dump("Hello", 3, MessageType.Input, true)
 ```

 Currently, as there is no data logged into the console (as you did not define a listener), you may define as per below;
 ```
-agent.dump("Hello", 3, MessageType.Client, true, {
+touchpoint.dump("Hello", 3, MessageType.Input, true, {
     onError: (statusCode, response) => {
         console.log(statusCode)
         console.log(response)